 Les Automobiles Deutsch and Bonnet (D.B.) built profiled racing cars with Citroën mechanics before presenting their first passenger car at the 1950 Paris Motor Show.

 But it was in 1954 that the idea of building a small French GT – which would thus benefit from the reputation acquired on the circuits – began to make its way.

-Built on an extremely rigid beam chassis and equipped with a plastic body (1st French car in polyester glass laminate), the HBR 5 coach was produced until the end of the Deutsch et Bonnet association in 1961.
+Built on an extremely rigid beam chassis and equipped with a fibreglass body (1st French car in polyester glass laminate), the HBR 5 coach was produced until the end of the Deutsch et Bonnet association in 1961.

 It benefits from the excellent flat-twin engine of 850 cm3 cooled by air.
-The engine was borrowed from the Panhard Dyna Z,
+The engine was borrowed from the Panhard Dyna Z.

 The engine produces 58hp which is a lot in comparison to the weight of the car which is only 620 kilo’s.

+The proof that this engine offered a lot of power for the car could easily be found in the race results of this type of car.
 The HBR5 won many category victories in most major events such as the Tour de France Automobile, Targa Florio, Mille Miglia, Les 24 Heures du Mans, the Monte-Carlo rally and the 12 hours of Sebring.

 Road & Track tested the DB HBR5 in 1957, heaping praise on the roomy, well-furnished interior, the price in San Francisco that year was $3,850.